Spectrum Displays

 More specific, it can be used as a cross-correlation plot (if the two inputs of the analyser are connected to different signal sources), or an auto-correlation plot (if both inputs are connected to the same source.
 The correlator itself doesn't care about that).

 The graphic shows a plot of the correlations r(h) versus h (the time lags).
-In Spectrum Lab, the correlogram uses the same fourier-transformed sample blocks used for the "normal" spectrogram.
+In Spectrum Lab, the correlogram uses the same fourier-transformed sample blocks as for the "normal" spectrogram.
 In fact, the correlogram runs side-by-side with the main spectrum display (spectrum graph and/or spectrogram, as explained in an earlier chapter).

 For that reason, the range of time lags delivered by the correlator depends on the FFT size of the main spectrum display.